-Don’t give up because the circle doesn’t open of for you.
-Push your way in with excellence.
+Don’t give up because the circle doesn’t open up for you.

 5) Focus on the payoff.

-If it has a value to you personally because the experience is helping you build your career — even if it is socially uncomfortable – you may want to hang in there.
+If it has value to you personally because the experience is helping you build your career — even if it is socially uncomfortable – you may want to hang in there.

 6) If it’s not worth it, get out.

 If the environment is super-painful, if your boss is a bully or a narcissist, AND working there has no value to you, get out.
-It’s not worth it!

 Being Bullied?
 Don’t Change Yourself

 The more you stay true to yourself, the more confidence and energy you will have to do excellent work.

-The people around you will lose their motivation to put you down or push you out if you are creating inarguable business value.
+The people around you will lose their motivation to put you down or push you out if you create inarguable business value.

 You will have tapped into a level of excellence within yourself to combat the haters and fuel your success.